cxzhangqi/kadlu/README.md

 ## Configuration

-Kadlu allows configuration for how data is accessed and stored on your machine.
-These preferences are defined in kadlu/config.ini
+Kadlu allows configuration for how data is stored on your machine, such as the data storage location and configuring external API keys.

  0. Import Kadlu